dasunmendis/dasunmendis/README.md

 - 😃 I look forward to collaborate on impactful projects.

-- 💬 Ask Me About Anything [here](https://github.com/dasunmendis/dasunmendis/issues/1) !
+- 💬 For any Critical Issue (Technical), raise it [here](https://github.com/dasunmendis/dasunmendis/issues/1) !
 I am happy to help.

+- 💬 Let's have any Tech Discussion [here](https://github.com/dasunmendis/dasunmendis/discussions).

 - 📫 Reach me at **dasunmendis@gmail.com** or **+94775554433**